-You have baked a satiating cake, crafted a breathtaking invitation, hang balloons and banners around the party area – but all these will not be appreciated if you do not have games on your child’s birthday.
+You have baked a satiating cake, crafted a breathtaking invitation, and hang balloons and banners around the party area – but all these will not be appreciated if you do not have games on party games for kids.

 Birthday parties are not complete without party games for kids.
 If your child is celebrating his birthday, planning out the games for the guests is essential, so that there will be no dull moments.
 It does not need to be expensive; no need to purchase special materials just to pull off something that will truly be enjoyed.
 You can make use of the things that can be found inside your home or choose ones that do not require anything without sacrificing the fun.